oscar-system/Oscar.jl/docs/src/Experimental/Singularities/space_germs.md

    point(X:SpaceGerm)
    ```
    **Provides:** Vector describing of point coordinates

-!!! note
-    The returned ideal is a prime ideal in the ring of a representative of the germ.
-At first use of it or at the latest upon the first call of representative, the respective affine scheme is cached and subsequently used for all further purposes requiring a representative

  * Given a space germ $(X,x)$, the corresponding local ring ${\mathcal O}_{(X,x)}$ is returned by:
    ```julia